Bayan Ko: Lyrical variations

 The modern Filipino lyrics based on the original Tagalog translation omit all diacritics and contract kaniyang to kanyang.

 The lines Pag-ibig ang sa kaniyang palad // nag-alay ng ganda’t dilag has minor variations which subtly change the meaning, revolving around the concept of palad, literally "palm of the hand", but here closer to "fortune" or "fate" (cf. mapalad "fortunate", masamang palad "ill fortune", kapalaran "destiny", gulong ng palad "wheel of fortune").

 Pag-ibig nasa kanyang palad, // Nag-alay ng ganda’t dilag as sung by Freddie Aguilar, may be rendered as "With love, as per her fate, she (the country) offered up her beauty and splendor".

 Pag-ibig ko sa kanyang palad // nag-alay ng ganda’t dilag as sung by Asin and others, may be rendered as "My love, as per her fate, offered up beauty and splendor to her".

 Asin also replaces makita kang sakdal laya "to see you absolutely free" with makita kang malaya "to see you free".

+A National Democratic version sung by activists during the 1970s modifies the umiiyak "cry" to pumipiglas "struggle" and adds the coda: Kay sarap mabuhay sa sariling bayan // Kung walang alipin, at may kalayaan. // Ang bayang sinisiil, babangon lalaban din // Ang Silanga’y pupula sa timyas ng paglaya. which roughly translates to "It is pleasant to live in your own country // If there is no slaves and there is freedom. // The oppressed nation, will rise up and fight. // The East will turn red with the sweetness of liberation."